Starfield Boost Pack

-We first saw the Starfield jetpack in action during the Starfield trailer in June 2022.
+We first saw the Starfield Boost Pack in action during the Starfield trailer in June 2022.
 While battling the Crimson Fleet on Kreet, a moon of Anselon, the Spacefarer could be seen flying and shooting across a chasm.

-The jetpack is also seen during the first few missions you get to play, whereas in previous Bethesda titles the jetpack has been a rare mid to late-game find or locked behind a high skill requirement.
+The Boost Pack is also seen during the first few missions you get to play, whereas in previous Bethesda titles the jetpack has been a rare mid to late-game find or locked behind a high skill requirement.

-Aside from dodging bullets, the jetpack is also a great way of exploring the numerous locations dotted throughout the known universe.
+Aside from dodging bullets, the Boost Pack is also a great way of exploring the numerous locations dotted throughout the known universe.
 You can use it to ascend difficult climbs, cross treacherous valleys, or prevent an otherwise fatal fall.
-However, the amount of time you can use the jetpack for any one jump is limited, so be sure to time your deceleration perfectly or risk becoming Starfield jam.
+However, the amount of time you can use the Boost Pack for any one jump is limited, so be sure to time your deceleration perfectly or risk becoming Starfield jam.

-Using the jetpack in Starfield consumes ‘Boost’, which appears above your health bar as you use it.
-Though it is consumed very quickly, it seems that Boost regenerates rapidly after use, making the jetpack best suited for short hops.
+Using the Boost Pack in Starfield consumes ‘Boost’, which appears above your health bar as you use it.
+Though it is consumed very quickly, it seems that Boost regenerates rapidly after use, making the Starfield jetpack best suited for short hops.

 In the Fallout series, using the jetpack consumed ‘Action Points’ (AP) which would regenerate after a short delay.
 You could take a number of different skills to increase the amount of AP you had available, or how quickly it regenerated, so it wouldn’t be surprising to see Starfield take a similar approach.
 Likewise, a number of items such as medicine, food, and drinks could further boost your AP and allow you to jetpack around for longer.